BLOG HOME | AUGUST 11, 2017

 There are tons of email providers out there that offer quality email hosting at affordable rates.
 One of my favorites is FastMail.
 I have personal experience using manu other email service providers.
 Google’s G-Suite can be attractive because it offers not only email but other office related services between $5 and $10 per month per user.
 Microsoft’s Office 365 is another popular service similar to Google’s offerings.
 For the more privacy minded user there is ProtonMail (and FastMail).
 There are more out there, but these are some of the major players.
 You may want to search around and explore different email solutions.

 So, the first step is to choose the email provider that best meets your needs.
 Many of these providers offer a free trial so that you can test them out.
 Many of them also provide free email migration services that will move all of your emails for all of your users with the push of a button.

 Lastly, once you’ve decided on the best email provider you’ll need to make a small change to your domain name’s records.
 You’ll need to change the MX (mail exchange) record.
 This record points all email going to your domain to a particular email server.
 You can either do this yourself or you can contact your domain registrar for assistance.
 Once you make the change to the MX record email will begin funneling to your new email provider.
 Depending on your domain name registrar, the changes to your MX records may be immediate or may take a couple of days to take effect.

-As a web development firm, we often assist our customers in the best strategies for email as well as their online web presence.
-If you have questions, need help with your web site or would like to see if we’d be a good fit for a new web site please contact us.
-We’d be glad to talk with you more.
+As a web developer, I often assist customers in the best strategies for email as well as their online web presence.
+If you have questions, need help with your web site or would like to see if I’d be a good fit for a new web site please contact me.
+I’d be glad to talk with you more.

 The information provided here is for informational purposes only and is provided as-is.
 The content here carries no guarantee or promise to the validity or content or any performance claims.
 Links to third parties and references to third parties do not indicate endorsement or agreement to those parties by 18 Street Design, its owners or affiliates.